busterwood/asyncbatcher/README.md

 # AsyncBatcher
 Batches multiple async calls into one or more batched calls, which is useful for batching together database reads.

+Batching database calls helps in three ways:

+1. reduced network calls to the database
+2. reduced database load due to more efficent use of the database
+3. reduced number of connections to the database, helping to avoid database connection pool exhaustion.

 For example, say you have a data access layer for _orders_ that gets an order via an integer id:
 ```csharp
 ...